matthiasSchedel/shopfloor_ar/README.md

 * Clicking on a model will replace the model by its linked web-app page and a navigation button
 * A click on the navigation button will openb the linked web-app
 * And a click on the web-app page will go back to the first state with only showing the model

+* To test the application open the [app](https://matthiasschedel.github.io/shopfloor_ar/app/) and hold the camera to view one of the 2 markers shown below.

 ## Markers
 ### Marker 1